DidiG03/Group_Project/README.md

 - **Comment System**: Leave comments on projects and reply to comments
 - **Role-Based Access**: Different access levels for admins and employees
 - **Profile Management**: User profiles with technical roles and department/team affiliations
+- **Team Password Protection**: Team leaders can set passwords for their teams, allowing members to join directly

 ## Prerequisites